-The cryptographic module may be configured for FIPS mode by setting the Microsoft Windows registry DWORD FIPSMode entry to 1.
-The mode can only be selected when the cryptographic module is first loaded.
+The cryptographic module may be configured for FIPS mode by first setting the Microsoft Windows registry DWORD HKLM\Software\VIACK\Product1\FIPSMode entry to 1.
+After this has been done, when the cryptographic module is loaded, the module runs in FIPS mode.
 The user can determine if the cryptographic module is running in FIPS vs. non-FIPS mode by calling the VkCryptGetFIPSMode function.